chillinflute/ChrisxSam-Planner/NACVGM/Abstract and Realistic Representations of Voices in Video Games.md

 Realistic vs Abstract representations of voices

 - Voice-acted vs Beep speech
-	- Beep speech also interpretted as typing?
+	- Beep speech also interpreted as typing?
 - In Scholarship
 	- Realistic representations of voices vs abstract
 - Goal